deplatt/GrinNet/Written_Reports/Sprint_4/s4-journal.md

 In addition to this experiment, I also used AI to help my install Cocoapods, a software needed to run GrinNet on an IOS Emulator on my Mac.
 This was a tricky installation, so every time I got an error message I fed it directly to ChatGPT.
 It returned a few commands to run, which was very successful.
 This was extremely helpful because most of the guides and forums I found online related to this installation assumed that the reader was much more savvy that me.
 My hope was that using ChatGPT would give me very specific, step-by-step instructions, which it did very well.
 This did not stunt my learning at all, because I learning how to install Cocoapods is not a skill I desire in any way.
 If I could have magically clicked a button and had it installed I would have done so in a heartbeat, and this use of AI seemed to be the next best thing.

+### Pranav

+Goals / expectations : I used chatgpt o4-mini-high which uses advanced reasoning, and my expectation was that it would give me an in-depth explanation of exactly how our frontend and backend is interacting, specifically in terms of anything relevant to implementing the report button / feature.

+Usage description : The report button was to be placed in the view_post page.
+However, on my own, I was only able to figure out how to create a report button.
+I was unable to figure out exactly what information the report button was required to communicate to the backend, and also where that information was in our codebase.
+So, I gave chatgpt our schema.sql, functions.js, and api_service.dart files and asked it to explain to me in great detail exactly how these files were interacting with our main feed page and consequently the view_post page.
+It gave me the following key pieces of information (summarized) :
+- a description of exactly what 4 pieces of data need to be included in the report button to satisfy the requirements of the sql reports table that already existed (created by Anthon), which were the reported_user, reporter_user, complaint_text, and post_id.
+- an explanation of the fact that our current event model (an event in our code represents a "post" in the app's feed) did not create or contain information on neither the post_id nor the reported_user, and also how to change the event model and other parts of the main page to accomodate the two new fields.
+- an explanation on how to use firebase to access the id of the current_user (which would be the reporter_user in this context).

+Effect on deliverables : chatgpt greatly accelerated the timeline of my part of the sprint deliverable, which was implementing the report button.
+Had I not been able to use to understand the information being conveyed to and from various parts of our codebase, it would have taken me a lot longer to figure out what exactly I needed to do to actually implement some functionality in the report button.

+Result of goals / expectations : AI fully met my goals an expectations for this use.
+It explained, in detail and with great clarity, exactly what I was not understanding.
+It greatly helped me bridge the gap in my knowledge of the backend, and also helped me understand how to restructure our event model to accomodate the requirements of the backend.